Universidad de Córdoba

 Pediatrician at the Pediatric Endocrinology Unit of the Reina Sofia University Hospital of Cordoba, belonging to the group GC23 Children's Metabolism of the Maimonides Institute of Biomedical Research of Cordoba, and associate professor at the University of Cordoba

-Lecturer in the Department of Physics at the University of Cordoba
+Coordinator of the Scientific and Advisory Committee for the Eclipse Trio and lecturer in the Department of Physics at the University of Córdoba

 Agronomist and oenologist, pre-doctoral researcher at the Department of Agricultural Chemistry, Soil Science and Microbiology of the University of Cordoba